Research and innovation

-Many of the our Academic Schools and Centres are recognised as authorities in their respective field, including the School of Journalism, Media and Cultural Studies, Cardiff Business School, the School of Geography and Planning and the Wales Governance Centre.
+Many of the our Academic Schools and Centres are recognised as authorities in their respective field, including the School of Journalism, Media and Culture, the School of Geography and Planning and the Wales Governance Centre.

 We are commited to engaging the Welsh, national and international communities in our work.
 Our links with the local community have helped schoolchildren and residents in Caerau and Ely, South Wales reconnect with their history, while the Centre for Community Journalism is helping shape the future of local news.

 We pursue cutting-edge, interdisciplinary research across our Academic Schools, collaborating with researchers throughout the University and externally.
 We attract major research awards from funding councils and our academics are regularly commissioned to undertake major projects for organisations and industries in the UK and around the world.